TomStuart92/CV/README.md

 ## Experience

+#### Mentor at Codebar, UK
+(Oct 2016 to Present)

+- Software Mentor at a weekly meetup with the aim to help underrepresented groups to learn programming in a safe and collaborative environment and expand their career opportunities.

 #### Parliamentary Researcher at The Houses of Parliament, UK
 (Feb 2016 to June 2016)

 - Researcher working across the EU referendum period, responsible for providing policy briefs, conducting real-time analysis and writing speeches.
 - If you had a personal stake in the outcome of the referendum, I was working on the remain campaign and will take the blame for its inadequacies if you wish.